Top Things to Do (Indoors) in Mankato

 Go behind the scenes at Chankaska Creek Ranch & Winery in Kasota, outside of Mankato, where you’ll learn all about the wine-making process.
 You will also sample the latest flavors while taking in stunning view of the vineyards.
 Javens Family Vineyard & Winery is the area’s newest space for wine lovers, and you can sip on a variety of whites and reds.
 For a touch of history while you drink, head over to Indian Island Winery that’s family-owned and built on Native American land.
 The winery has a series of indoor events with live entertainment.
 Add an extra oomph to your wine-tasting experience at Morgan Creek Vineyards, where it serves wood-fired pizza fresh out of the oven.
 You’ll find the winery specializes in the finest German, French and American wines.

 If you’re a beer connoisseur, raise your stein and grab a cold one at Mankato Brewery, a staple in the area since 1967.
 Locals love to come here to listen to live music and to sample a variety of brews.
 You can enjoy the innovative flavors with quirky names like Organ Grinder Ale, Mad Butcher IPA, Hopbiscus and Kato Lager.
+If you like to celebrate the midwest, LocAle may be the brewery for you with a wide range of approachable beer styles including crisp lagers, roasty porters & stouts, juicy pale ales, tart & fruity barrel-aged sours & hefty barrel-aged strong ales.
 A short drive outside of Mankato will take you to August Schell’s Brewery in New Ulm.
 There, you’ll find an impressive selection of German craft beers inside a historic building built in 1860.
 The brewery has an abundance of history that was temporarily banned during the prohibition era and made its return to the public after its repeal.
 Today, you can admire the brick walls built by the original owner, August Schell, and reminisce over a cold lager.
 For something newer, you can visit Starkeller (an extended location of August Schell’s Brewery in New Ulm) featuring the latest in craft beer: “sour” beer.
 Beer drinkers can sample unique flavors like Lunar Affect (coffee-infused dark Berliner) while knowledgeable staff educate guests on the beer brewing process.

 6. For your arts and culture fix